===========================================================================

 Debian Based Distros Only

 Installing inxi via smxi is as easy as can be.
-And it's a good way to install it too, because if you use smxi to install it, it will install any useful apps it needs as well, as well as creating Konversation native built in script symbolic links automatically, if needed.
+And it's a good way to install it too, because if you use smxi to install it, it will install any useful apps it needs as well, as well as creating Konversation native built in symbolic links automatically, if needed.

 You can find the inxi installer here: